Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 One more option for you: a squeeze through, or drink through, filtration method.

-This filtration method is super easy to use: fill up your bottle from any source, and sip or squeeze water into your mouth through a filter.
+This approach to clean drinking water is super easy to use: fill up your bottle from any source, and sip or squeeze water into your mouth through a filter.

 Pretty exciting, right?

-You can drink from any surface water sources (use the tips above for best results), and these backpacking water treatment methods will filter OR purify, depending upon your choice.
+You can drink from any surface water sources (use the tips above for best results), and these backpacking water treatment methods will filter OR purify, depending upon your choice and budget.

-But for preparing large volumes of clean water, they're not so great (see pump and gravity methods instead).
+But for preparing medium to large volumes of clean water for cooking and cleaning, they're not so great (see pump and gravity methods above instead).

 Read Hiking For Her's review of the LifeStraw Water Filter to decide if this approach would work as your primary water treatment method.